DaveEveritt/css-custom-properties/readme.md

 }
 ```

 However, **any element** can be used as the selector for CSS Custom Properties (not just the `:root` pseudo-element), but if you want access to them for child elements, you need to use their *parent element* as the selector, so `html` or `body` as the selectors for your CSS variables will also allow *any element on the page* to have access to them.
+For an example, [see the GitHub page for this repo](https://daveeveritt.github.io/css-custom-properties/).

 Custom Properties are obviously not limited to colours.